IMGIITRoorkee/omniport-docs/docs/source/references/config_files/project/base_yml.rst

       | ``boolean``

     :emailPort:
-      | The port used by smtp server
+      | The port used by SMTP server
       | ``integer``

     :emailHostUser: